constantinadrian/savour/README.md

             - The logo of Savour

-            - Navigation bar - to help user navigate between the site pages: Categories, Recipes, Shop, Register, Login
+            - Navigation bar - to help the user navigate between the site pages: Categories, Recipes, Shop, Register, Login

             - Landing section - Where the user it's welcome with a hero image and welcome text.

             - Recipe section - Where the user can see three random recipes

-            - Shop section - Where the user can see the kitchen tools
+            - Shop section - Where the user can see three random kitchen tools

             - Footer - Where user can find links to site social media pages

-        2. Recipe Page
+        2. Recipes Page

-            - Landing section - Where user can see the recipe of the day
+            - Landing section - Where user can see the our suggestion recipe and navigate on that specific recipe page

-            - Search field - Where user can search specific recipe
+            - Search field - Where users can search specific recipe by keywords

+            - Recipe section - Where users can see all the recipes that are uploaded on the website

         3. Shop Page

-            - Where site owner promote a brand of cooking tools
+            - Where site owner promotes a brand of cooking tools

         4. Register